wp-plugins/striptease/readme.txt

 2. Activate the StripTease plugin on your WordPress plugins administration panel.
 3. Once it's activated, StripTease will immediately begin stripping your teaser links.

-== Frequently Asked Questions ==

-= Why would I use this plugin? =

-If you create teasers for your posts with the `<!--more-->` quicktag, and you want those teasers to link to your full posts instead of jumping to the unread text, you should use the StripTease plugin.

-= How do I configure this plugin? =

-The StripTease plugin doesn't require any configuration.
-Once it's activated, it will immediately begin stripping "#more" fragments from your teaser links.

-= Do I have to use "Pretty Permalinks" with this plugin? =

-No, you don't.
-StripTease will work with WordPress's default querystring permalinks, as well as its rewrite-based pretty permalinks.

 == Changelog ==

 = 2.0 =